ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

     @license   https://expressionengine.com/license Licensed under Apache License, Version 2.0 -->

-# Add Settings To Your Add-On
+# Add Control Panel Pages To Your Add-On

 [TOC]

-If you have ever used some of the add-ons that ship with ExpressionEngine such as Block and Allow or Pro Search, you will notice those add-ons have settings and configuration pages associated with them in the Control Panel.
-You add this functionality to your add-on using Control Panel files, also known as `Mcp` files.
-Whenever you add settings to your add-on using the CLI, an `Mcp` and `views` folder is automatically created for you, opening the door to creating your own Control Panel settings and pages.
+If you have ever used some of the add-ons that ship with ExpressionEngine such as [Block and Allow](/add-ons/blocklist.md) or [Pro Search](/add-ons/pro-search/overview.md), you will notice those add-ons have settings and configuration pages associated with them in the Control Panel.
+You add this functionality to your add-on using Control Panel Routes, also known as `Mcp` files.
+Whenever you add Control Panel Routes to your add-on using the CLI, an `Mcp` and `views` folder is automatically created for you, opening the door to creating your own Control Panel settings and pages.

+NOTE:**NOTE:** Control Pages are what is rendered in the browser when visiting your add-on in the Add-on Manager.
+Control Panel Routes are what we had to our add-on that tells ExpressionEngine to render the pages.
+Think of it as we add a route to create a page.

-## Generate Your Settings Pages
+## Generate Your Route

-Add settings to your add-on using the `make:settings`.
+Add a route to your add-on using the `make:mcp-route`.

 ```
-php system/ee/eeclip.php make:settings
+php system/ee/eeclip.php make:mcp-route
 ```

-Follow the prompts to add settings to your add-on.
+Follow the prompts to add the route to your add-on.

-This will create an `mcp[addon_name].php` file in your add-on along with a `Mcp` and `views` folder.
+This will create an `mcp.[addon_name].php` file in your add-on along with a `Mcp` and `views` folder.

-Inside of the `Mcp` folder, you will see that the CLI has created your first control panel page with `Mcp/index.php`.
+Inside of the `Mcp` folder, you will see that the CLI has created your first control route with `Mcp/Index.php` and a corresponding view in you `views` folder.
 This page is accessible via The Add-On Manager -> [Add-On Name] or via the `/admin.php?/cp/addons/settings/[add-on-name]` URL.

 ## Your First Control Panel Page
-When you first add settings to your add-on an `Mcp` folder along with an `Mcp/Index.php` starter file is created.
+When you first add a route to your add-on an `Mcp` folder along with an `Mcp/Index.php` starter file is created.
 The starter file will look something like this:

 ```
 <?php